boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Reference:
 : This-Document

-## Information Elements for Shared TCP Options

-ExIDs can be either 2 or 4 bytes in length {{!RFC6994}}.
-Two new IPFIX IEs are defined to accomodate these two lengths without introducing extra complexity in mixing both types in the same IPFIX IE.

-### tcpSharedOptionExID16 Information Element {#sec-ex16}
+### tcpSharedOptionExID Information Element {#sec-ex}

 Name:
-: tcpSharedOptionExID16
+: tcpSharedOptionExID

 ElementID:
 : TBD6

 Description:
-: Observed 2-byte Expermients IDs (ExIDs) in a shared
+: Observed 2-byte (or 4-byte) Expermients IDs (ExIDs) in a shared
-      TCP option (Kind=253 or 254).
-The information is encoded in a set of 16-bit fields.
-Each 16-bit field carries the observed 2-byte ExID in a shared option.
+      TCP option (Kind=253 or 254)  in a Flow.
+The information is encoded in a set of 16-bit (or 32-bit) fields.
+Each 16-bit (or 32-bit) field carries the observed 2-byte (or 4-bute) ExID in a shared option.
+: The value should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.

 Abstract Data Type:
 : octetArray